Find Profitable Prediction Market Trades

 import pandas as pd

-from futuresearch.ops import forecast, agent_map
+from futuresearch.ops import forecast

-# Step 1: Find prediction market questions
+# Step 1: Collect questions and live prices.

 questions = pd.DataFrame([